 Single cell RNA-seq: An introductory overview and tools for getting started

-Swimming in a sea of cells: Why single cell genomics?
+Swimming in a sea of cells: Why single cell RNA-seq?

 Perhaps you are a neuroscientist, working in the mouse brain, studying the development of a subpopulation of neurons that produce a specific neurotransmitter.
 If only you could isolate that population and analyze it on a cell-by-cell basis, the potential insights would be, indeed, neuronally stimulating!
 Similarly, in the case of cancer research: how do you best tease apart gene expression and, perhaps more importantly, cellular heterogeneity in a tumor?
 What if you could compare not only inter-tumor, but intra-tumor differences and explore the immune cell populations related to the tumor microenvironment?
 This diversity, often obscured by bulk RNA-seq methods, can be revealed by using single cell RNA-seq to specifically explore these clinically significant cell populations.
 The examples of drawbacks to bulk analysis are abundant, and dissecting cell-type differences in most, if not all, of these complex biological systems is critical to our understanding of their contributions, especially during development and in the progression of disease.